hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 If that's a bit complicated, don't worry about it yet because we'll review it all later when we specifically start working with all those files.

+### Add your new app to your settings file

-Last but not least, we need to tell the project that we've added an app to it.
+We need to tell the project that we've added an app to it.
 Open up your `settings.py` file (which is under your internal `hellowebapp` folder, see the directory tree above).